Teach Plus California Policy Fellowship

 What is the Teach Plus California Policy Fellowship?

-• Fellows expand their influence without leaving the classroom starting September 2023 and concluding August 2024.
+• Expand their influence without leaving the classroom.

-• In-person training sessions and online monthly virtual sessions.
+• Participate in in-person training sessions and monthly virtual sessions.

-• Fellows receive training through expert-led modules and direct engagement with key stakeholders.
+• Receive training through expert-led modules.
 No prior policy experience required (previous candidates may reapply).

 What Does Teach Plus Do?

-Teach Plus trains teachers in: understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
-Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy level.
+Teach Plus trains teachers in understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
+Teach Plus creates and connects teachers to leadership opportunities at the policy level.
+Read our 2024-25 Policy Agenda to learn more about the advocacy issues our fellows are pursued this year.

 How Does It Work?